quanterall/HaskellMaterials/basics/04-type-classes.md

 ultimately is an extended (and seemingly much more powerful) version of type classes / traits.

 A type class can be described as a constraint on a type variable, which is how you'll see them in source code for the most part.
+The definition of a type class is a definition of what capability the type should have in order to be an instance of that type class.
+What that means in a practical sense is that it should have definitions for a set of functions determined in the definition.
+These have to have the same types as the declarations in the type class.

-The definition of a type class sets up what shape the type it can be defined for and the instances make this type concrete, then we use it in a type signature to constrain a type variable such that we are saying "This is generic over `a` but we are also saying it can have this capability".
+When we use a type class in a type signature to constrain a type variable `a` we are saying "This is generic over any type `a` that has an instance of this type class".

 ## Generics / Type variables

-In order to productively talk about type classes we therefore need to show how employing them in a type signature will change the nature of the function.
+In order to productively talk about type classes we ought to show how employing them in a type signature will change the nature of the function.

 ### identity